-We are the Bird Friendly Halifax coalition, a group of like-minded environmental organizations, researchers, citizen scientists, and bird lovers trying to make HRM an officially-designated Bird Friendly City.
+We are the Bird Friendly Halifax coalition, a group of like-minded environmental organizations, researchers, citizen scientists, and bird lovers trying to make HRM a friendlier place for our avian neighbours.
 You can help!

 Who We Are: Our coalition includes representatives from Ecology Action Centre, Dalhousie University, Halifax Regional Municipality, Hope for Wildlife, Nature Nova Scotia, the Nova Scotia Bird Society, and bird loving private citizens.

-How we’re going to achieve our goal: 1) Assess just how “bird friendly” HRM currently is, 2) Engage a network of stakeholders who can help (including organizations, decision makers, and the public), and 3) Complete actions together that reduce bird threats and improve local stewardship.
+How we’re going to achieve our goal: 1) Continue to assess just how “bird friendly” existing city infrastructure, programs, and planning is , 2) Engage a network of stakeholders who can help (including organizations, decision makers, and the public), and 3) Complete actions together that reduce bird threats and improve local stewardship.